csharpfritz/csharp_with_csharpfritz/sessions/Season-05/0505-ApiDesignAndDevelopment/README.md

 ### Server Configuration

-YOu will need to [extend the configuration of Kestrel](https://docs.microsoft.com/aspnet/core/mvc/models/file-uploads?view=aspnetcore-5.0#server-and-app-configuration) in order to receive larger files.
+You will need to [extend the configuration of Kestrel](https://docs.microsoft.com/aspnet/core/mvc/models/file-uploads?view=aspnetcore-5.0#server-and-app-configuration) in order to receive larger files.

 ## JWT Authentication

 Blog at: https://devblogs.microsoft.com/aspnet/jwt-validation-and-authorization-in-asp-net-core/

 ## Connecting to a front-end framework

+With Blazor, use `HttpClient` to request and interact with data from the server:

 ## Deploying - Docker, Azure, etc